zhousarah/azure-compute-docs/articles/virtual-machines/installing-vm-watch.md

 ### Validate Application Health VM extension is installed in the Azure VM Scale Set

-On Successful installation, navigate to the [Azure Portal](https://portal.azure.com) to confirm that the ***Application Health VM extension*** has been installed in the Virtual Machine Scale Set.
+On Successful installation, navigate to the [Azure Portal](https://portal.azure.com) to confirm that the ***Application Health VM extension*** was successfully installed in the Virtual Machine Scale Set.

 **Windows**